Musheer0/Musheer0/README.md

 ## 📌 Currently
 - Building some dumb projects
-- Going deeper into backend ,frontend & systems
+- Going deeper into backend, frontend, and systems

 ---